zyairelai/MSSQL-audit-scripts/README.md

 ......
 ```

-From here we will obtain the hostname **RALPH** which is the servername, do not that IP address 127.0.0.1 does not work here
+From here we will obtain the hostname **RALPH** which is the servername, do note that IP address 127.0.0.1 does not work for the parameter here

 ### Command that Works: Running on Powershell (Not CMD)
-1. The default will use the following command, it requires **NT/Authority System** privilege (Highest/root privilege) to run the script
+1. The default will use the following command, it requires **NT/Authority System** privilege (Administrator Privilege) to run the script
-- Run this on CMD to bypass the system execution policy so we can run the script peacefully
+- Run this on CMD as Administrator to bypass the system execution policy so we can run the script peacefully
 ```
 powershell -ep bypass
 ```